robertmaxwilliams/blog/_posts/2018-4-10-Download-Time.md

 ### GAN Failure

 This is the second time I've attempted to train a GAN.
 The first was on kickstarter images, and led to some strange shapes and textures, but nothing sellable.
 This time I used the full dataset linked above, and got similar results.
 It learns... something.
 It's hard to say what exactly.
-One thing I realized in hindsight is that every image in the group looks exactly the same.
-A lack of variety within a batch indicated some sort of mistake on my part setting the model parameters, not with the data.
-Data science is hard, and GPU time is expensive.
-Dr. Yampolskiy suggested that I could use the university's computing resources, which would make it practical to experiment more with these computationally expensive models.
+One thing I realized in hindsight is that later in training, every image in the group looks exactly the same.
+A lack of variety within a batch indicates some sort of mistake on my part setting the model parameters, not just with the data.

 ![Not good](/images/000001.png)
 ![Better](/images/000263.png)
-![Actually, not good at all](/images/000365.png)
+![Actually, not good at all](/images/000365.png) __training progression of the hyperGAN model on the viperlib images___

+I only attempted one full training run, and let it go overnight until I used up all of my floydhub credits.
+Dr. Yampolskiy suggested that I could use the university's computing resources, which would make it practical to experiment more with these computationally expensive models.
+With more experimentation and a more narrow dataset, I might actually get a model to generate images that create an illusion, instead of the illusion-of-being-colorful-blobs that GAN models are so eager to produce.

 ### What's Next

 I'm working over the summer on a machine learning project (details soon) and should be able to apply my new skills to this project.
 So far I've spent most of my time working with the data, and very little tweaking the actual models.
 Now that I have a nice clean dataset and two baseline projects, I can improve upon it from here.
 The data work isn't totally done; the disparity between viperlib and moillusions is a difficult problem that needs to be resolved thoughfully.
-A full human labeling of the dataset would be nice, but I would need external support to afford the labor hours for something like that.
+A full human labeling of the dataset would be nice, but I would need to recruit help to make high quality labeling feasible, and make software to streamline the process.